Manitoba Liberal Party: Further decline (1993–2013)

 Carstairs was replaced as leader by Paul Edwards in 1993.
 By the time the 1995 election was called, the party had managed to recover to a strong second-place position in the polls.
 They ran a poor campaign, however, and were again overtaken by the NDP well before election day.
 Despite having almost 24% of popular support, the Liberals won only three seats and lost official party status.
 Edwards, who was defeated in his own riding, stepped down as party leader in 1996.

 The leadership convention of 1996 exposed deep divisions in the party, as Ginny Hasselfield defeated Member of the Legislative Assembly (MLA) Kevin Lamoureux by only 21 votes.
 Two of the party's three MLAs (Lamoureux and Gary Kowalski) subsequently sat as "Independent Liberals", and there were threats of legal action between Hasselfield and Lamoureux.
 The party was only reunited when Hasselfield resigned in 1998, replaced by former federal Member of Parliament (MP) Jon Gerrard.

 Liberal Party support fell by 10% in the election of 1999, which allowed Gary Doer's New Democrats to regain centre-left support and win government.
 Gerrard became the party's only MLA, winning election in the upscale riding of River Heights, Carstairs' old riding.
 The party failed to recover much of its support base in the 2003 election, although Lamoureux was able to regain his seat in north Winnipeg to become the party's second MLA.

 Despite Lamoureux's re-election, the Liberal popular vote fell in 2003 even through the party managed to field a full slate of candidates (they were 7 shy in 1999).
 The Liberals did have more second-place finishes than in the previous election, which appeared to be a sign of a rebound.
 If the party had any momentum to build upon, it was negated by a weak campaign in the 2007 provincial election.
 Gerrard and Lamoureux were both re-elected, but the party's popular support declined to just above 12%.
 They also had fewer second-place finishes than they had in 1999.
-The 2011 provincial election resulted in Gerrard being the only Liberal MLA being elected.
-He subsequently announced his intention to resign as party leader after serving in the position for 15 years.